 I only have a few clients, now less than ten.
 Helping veterans and surviving spouses on a purely pro bono basis is both satisfying and frustrating.
 The Department is supposed to mail me a “cc” copy of any correspondence they mail to any of my clients.
 Sometimes they do timely, sometimes they do not: on 8 April 2019 I received my “cc” copy of a VA compensation claim denial letter to one of my clients dated 26 February 2019.
 Ironically, he had provided me a copy of the 26 February denial, we had already initiated a reconsideration request, and the other hand of the VA had already agreed and scheduled his compensation examinations for 22 April.
 Like the widow’s needlessly stressful letter, one hand of the VA did not know what another hand was doing.

 Back to the mystery envelope: I called the VA 800 827 1000 number.
 They knew nothing.
 I contacted all my clients.
 None of them had received anything from the Department.
-Not knowing what I missed was and remains a concern.
-Would one of my clients, who had placed their trust in me, lose their case because I failed to take prompt action regarding an issue I should have known about but did not because the VA omitted a page?
+Not knowing what I missed was, and remains, a concern.
+Would one of my clients, who had placed their trust in me, lose their case because I failed to take prompt action regarding an issue I should have known about but did not because the VA did not include the actual whatever-it-was-supposed-to-be?

 Maybe the mystery envelope was an attempt to make up for another lack of communication experience with VA, this one personally costly: In the spring of 2009 I formally applied for the current Post-9/11 GI Bill VA educational benefits program (having been called up for a total of two and a half years service after 9/11) and on 6 July received an equally formal certificate of eligibility for not quite five months of full time educational benefits.
 A cover letter explained the reduced amount was due to my having used, as I fully disclosed on the application, VA Chapter 34 educational benefits after my return from Vietnam.
 I found a degree program at Indiana University, applied, submitted work samples in a couple of prerequisite areas and was granted exceptions to both, was accepted, enrolled for the spring semester 2010 (reasoning the glitches in the new program should be fixed or at least better by that time), the university veterans affairs office forwarded the appropriate enrollment forms to the VA on 22 November 2009 without any negative feedback, and I started classes on 10 January 2010, having quit my community college instructor position to do so.
 In early March, at the start of mid-term exams (‘Had a 4.0 GPA going) I indirectly discovered the VA was not going to pay me any educational benefits: “We sent you a letter dated 7 July 2009.”
 I had never received any such letter.
 We were still supporting our disabled daughter and money was tight.
 I appealed, but still had to drop out of school because of the lack of income and past due tuition expenses.
 Over the following months which became years I finally found and contacted a reasonable VA manager.